valkyrka/jocek/README.md

 Jocek requires [Python](https://www.python.org/downloads/) 3.9+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start it in a screen session.

 ```sh
 pip3 install -r requirements.txt -t .